Prehistoric religion: Ritual and theology

-Compared to the Paleolithic, shamanism seems to have grown peripheral over the course of the Neolithic.
+Compared to the Paleolithic, shamanism seems to have become more peripheral during the Neolithic.
 In many regions, priests of increasingly centralised faiths probably took over isolated shamanic functions, although shamanism and domestic cults of personal deities clearly continued.
 Meanwhile, in the highly stratified societies of the Neolithic, elite secret societies flourished amongst the powerful.
 In these unequal worlds, the spiritually powerful were able to manipulate faith to convince the general population of their social and spiritual subordinacy.

 Chalcolithic

 The Chalcolithic, or Copper Age, was the transitional period between the Neolithic and Bronze Age.
-In the Copper Age, an early understanding of metallurgy permitted the formation of simple copper tools to supplement stone, but without the deliberate production of its improved alloy bronze.
+In the Copper Age, an early understanding of metallurgy enabled the production of simple copper tools to supplement stone tools, but not the deliberate production of its improved alloy, bronze.
 In the Levant, the Copper Age is typified by social, agricultural, and artistic innovation.
 Horticulture of plants such as olives became a major complement to grain agriculture, while the animal products available to farmers diversified.
 Settlements expanded and came to inhabit broader geographical ranges, while the art and textiles of the area made great strides in both ornamental capacities and symbolic representation.
-This contrasts to their peers in Egypt and Mesopotamia, who remained somewhat more inhibited throughout the era.
+This contrasts with their peers in Egypt and Mesopotamia, who remained somewhat more inhibited throughout the era.
 Further west and especially north, the concept of the Copper Age grows controversial; the "British Chalcolithic" is particularly unclear, with both support and opposition for the idea that copper metallurgy heralded a particular era in British prehistory.